NoHop3/fs-aws-amplify/README.md

 # Forza Library full-stack project created with lots of ❤️

-## Technology stack: To be added...
+## Technology stack: React, Typescript, Redux, DynamoDB, GraphQL, AWS Amplify

 ### About the project